Package 'stratallo'

 [Stable]

-A helper function that returns a simple data.frame with summary of the allocation as returned by the opt() or optcost().
-See the illustrate example below.
+A utility that returns a simple data.frame summarizing the allocation returned by opt() or optcost().

 Usage